appbaseio/docbase-manual/manual/v1/getting-started/installation-issues.md

 - spawn grunt ENOENT while trying to install phantom@0.7.2.
 Try installing ``npm install -g phantomjs-prebuilt`` before proceeding ahead.
 Phantom is a node module that spawns a phantomjs process and interacts with it via socket.io, so if you see this error - most likely, you are missing the ``phantomjs-prebuilt`` module.

 - Error while loading shared library.
-Typically, the solution is to install the library via your package manager: ``apt-get install libfontconfig`` if you are on ubuntu and phantomjs is complaining about missing libfontconfig, [More here](https://github.com/giakki/uncss/issues/165).
+Typically, the solution is to install the library via your package manager: ``apt-get install libfontconfig`` if you are on ubuntu and phantomjs is complaining about missing libfontconfig, [more here](https://github.com/giakki/uncss/issues/165).

 - Caching is enabled after some bytes are written - [issue](https://github.com/ariya/phantomjs/issues/13165).
 The key here is to remove the ``build_html/`` directory and then proceeding to run the ``grunt`` task again.